alanmitchell/bmon-website/guide/appx-dragino-gateway.md

 When you power up the gateway, it broadcasts a new Wi-Fi network that you can connect to with a PC (just like connecting to a Wi-Fi network at a coffee shop).
 The network name always starts with “dragino," for example “dragino-1eb408."
+The last five characters of the network name are the last five characters of the Gateway ID, which is found on the bottom of the gateway and on box the gateway was shipped in.
 The Wi-Fi password for connecting to this network is “dragino+dragino."

 Next, you need to use a web browser to access the configuration web pages located on the gateway.
 You access those pages by typing in the